Arjun-G-Ravi/Non-AI-Notes/08_FLAT/01_Automata Theory Basics.md

 ![Alt text](<Screenshot from 2023-11-20 19-49-04.png>)

 ## Regular Language
-A language is called a regualar language if and only if a FSM recogonises it.
+A language is called a regular language if and only if a FSM recogonises it.

 ## Regular Grammar
 - A grammar refers to a set of production rules that define the structure of a formal language.
 It is a mathematical formalism used to describe the syntax of a language.